Can Monoculars Be Used For Sightseeing Photography Workshops?

 One of the challenges photographers face when using monoculars in sightseeing photography workshops is dealing with shifting focus.
 Unlike binoculars or the human eye, monoculars require manual adjustment to maintain focus while zooming in or out.
 This constant focus adjustment can be distracting and time-consuming, potentially causing photographers to miss valuable moments or lose sight of their subjects.
 Overcoming this challenge requires practice and familiarity with the monocular’s focus mechanism.

-See also What Are The Main Components Of A Monocular?
+See also What Are The Main Uses Of A Spotting Scope?

 Difficulties in image stabilization